webplatform/docs/tutorials/20thing_pageflip/index.md

 This section of the code starts by calculating a number of visual variables that we need in order to draw the fold in a realistic manner.
 The <code>progress</code> value of the flip we are drawing plays a big part here, because that is where we want the page fold to appear.
 To add depth to the page flip effect, we make the paper extend outside of the top and bottom edges of the book.
 This effect is at its peak when a flip is close to the book's spine.

 [[Image:pf05.jpg|Flip]]<br/>
-'''This is what the page fold looks like when the page is flipping or being dragged'''
+''This is what the page fold looks like when the page is flipping or being dragged''

 Now that all of the values are prepared, all that remains is drawing the paper!